- Housing Options

 You are welcome to check in early if you have a viable reason and have made prior arrangements with our staff to do so.
 However, if you want to arrive early to campus simply because it works better for your schedule that will not be allowed.
 If you need to arrive to campus early due to a prior engagement with a University Sponsored event, please email firstname.lastname@example.org.

-Go the Univeristy Housing and Dining office on the first floor of the Cascades Student Residence to pick up your keys.
+Go the Univeristy Housing and Dining office on the first floor of the OSU-Cascades Residence Hall to pick up your keys.

 Students arriving after 5 p.m. on move-in day must check-in with the on-duty Resident Assistant (RA).
 The RA on-duty can be reached by calling the posted cell phone number on the hall doors.
 We encourage students to arrive during the day whenever possible however after 5 pm you will only be keyed into your room.
 The next morning, residents must formally check in to receive their permanent room key.